1705 English general election

+This was the final election to be held in the Kingdom of England.

 Summary of the constituencies

 See 1796 British general election for details.
 The constituencies used in England and Wales were the same throughout the period.
 In 1707 alone the 45 Scottish members were not elected from the constituencies, but were returned by co-option in a part of the membership of the last Parliament of Scotland elected before the Acts of Union 1707.

 Party strengths are an approximation, with many MPs' allegiances being unknown.

 Involved parties

 In 1705 the House of Commons was controlled by two parties: the Tory party led by John Churchill, Duke of Marlborough, and the Whig party led by a group of leading party members known as the Whig Junto.
 The four members of the Whig Junto were John Somers, Charles Montagu, Thomas Wharton, and Edward Russell.

 Overview of 18th-century British politics

 The politics of Britain in 1705 was chaotic.
-The government was very decentralized and led to unrest in the general population.
+The government was very decentralised and led to unrest in the general population.
 This led to the mob violence that occurred during this election process across the country.